dilshankarunarathne/interest-prediction-model/README.md

 Replace <age> with the person's age and <gender> with their gender (e.g., "male" or "female").
 The CLI will then print out a recommended topic.

+### Python Library

+You can also use the package as a Python library in your own projects.
+Here's an example of how to use it: